 Your course grade will be based on six items.
-Note, make-up tests and assignment deadline extensions will only be offered if (a) you are using one of your self-reported absences allowed between September 2019 and April 2020 (this does not apply to final exams) or (b) when the Academic Counselling Office approves special accommodation.
+Note, make-up tests and assignment deadline extensions will only be offered if (a) you are using one of your self-reported absences allowed between September 2021 and April 2022 (this does not apply to final exams) or (b) when the Academic Counselling Office approves special accommodation.
 There will be no exception to this.
 The six evaluated items are as follows.

 Bone Bell-Ringer Test number 1.
-This test is worth 20% of your final grade and will occur at the beginning of class on October 1st.
+This test is worth 20% of your final grade and will occur at the beginning of class on October 5th.
 Students who arrive late will not be permitted to make-up the stations they missed.
 This test will examine your knowledge of the skull, dentition, and histology.
 Bell-ringer tests consist of timed stations at which students are asked to identify any of the following: bones and teeth, in complete or incomplete (fragmented) states; landmarks on bones and teeth; anatomical region/side of the body from which they derive; bone or tooth cells or zones of cellular activity; other relevant aspects of the remains taught in lecture.
 Use of electronic devices will not be allowed.
 More information will be made available to students on the course OWL site.

 Bone Bell-Ringer Test number 2.
-This test is worth 20% of your final grade and will occur at the beginning of class on October 22nd.
+This test is worth 20% of your final grade and will occur at the beginning of class on October 26th.
 Students who arrive late will not be permitted to make-up the stations they missed.
 This test will examine your knowledge of the post-cranial skeleton.
 Bell-ringer tests consist of timed stations at which students are asked to identify any of the following: bones and teeth, in complete or incomplete (fragmented) states; landmarks on bones and teeth; anatomical region/side of the body from which they derive; bone or tooth cells or zones of cellular activity; other relevant aspects of the remains taught in lecture.
 Use of electronic devices will not be allowed.
 More information will be made available to students on the course OWL site.

 Laboratory Report number 1.
-This laboratory report is worth 10% of your final grade and is due by 11:59pm on Friday October 11th.
-An electronic copy must be submitted via OWL with a hard copy to be submitted to the Department's assignment mailbox the following week day.
+This laboratory report is worth 10% of your final grade and is due by 11:59pm on Friday October 15th.
+An electronic copy must be submitted via OWL with a hard copy to be submitted to either the Department's assignment mailbox prior to the next class or the Instructor at the beginning of the next class (Tues.
+Oct.
+19th).
 This laboratory assignment involves examination of bone and tooth histology to understand their microscopic structure and how they function as living tissues during life.
-The report should be 1300-1500 words in length (5-6 double-spaced pages), not including tables, figures, or references cited.
+The report should be 1200-1500 words in length (5-6 double-spaced pages), not including tables, figures, or references cited.
 More information will be made available to students on the course OWL site.

 Laboratory Report number 2.
-This laboratory report is worth 10% of your final grade and is due by 11:59pm on Friday November 15th.
-An electronic copy must be submitted via OWL with a hard copy to be submitted to the Department's assignment mailbox the following week day.
+This laboratory report is worth 10% of your final grade and is due by 11:59pm on Friday November 19th.
+An electronic copy must be submitted via OWL with a hard copy to be submitted to either the Department's assignment mailbox prior to the next class or the Instructor at the beginning of the next class (Tues.
+Nov.
+23rd).
 This laboratory assignment involves the estimation of the age-at-death and sex of two skeletons.
-The report should be 1300-1500 words in length (5-6 double-spaced pages), not including tables, figures, or references cited.
+The report should be 1200-1500 words in length (5-6 double-spaced pages), not including tables, figures, or references cited.
 More information will be made available to students on the course OWL site.